 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO) based on the most recent data.
+Below is a comparison of key strengths and weaknesses for Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO) based on the most recent financial and operational data.

 | Criterion | Hillenbrand, Inc. (HI) | Columbus McKinnon Corporation (CMCO) |